pro-samanyu/debian-vserver/README.md

 ### Features
 - 🐧 Official Debian Bookworm Slim base
 - 🔒 Password-protected web terminal
-- 🎨 Custom username display
 - 📦 Pre-installed with Python 3, Git, Curl, Wget
-- 🎯 Auto-starts in `/root` directory
 - 💻 Neofetch display on login
-- ⚡ Anti-sleep mechanism to keep container active

 ## Environment Variables

 - **PORT:** The port on which the ttyd program will listen on.
-- **USERNAME:** The username which will be displayed in the terminal prompt.
+- **USERNAME:** The username which will be used to login to the web shell.
 - **PASSWORD:** The password which will be used to login to the web shell.

 **NOTE:** It is strongly advised to provide the USERNAME and PASSWORD environment variables before deploying the project.